 It is highly recommended that teams visit at least one presentation room in order to understand their surroundings prior to the first case.
+Please reach out to the organizers or the hotel who will help facilitate this.
 Walking into a presentation room for the first time just before presenting can be unnerving.
 Having visited these rooms in advance will remove this uncertainty and increase the teams' performance.